-Spring is probably one of our favorite times of year in Seattle.
-And one of our favorite ways to see the city in all its glory is to enjoy a good old bike ride.
+Late summer is a great time to see the city in all its glory and also a perfect time to enjoy a good old bike ride.
 Especially with May being Bike Everywhere Month.
-So if you have a bike that’s been waiting to hit the road keep on reading.
+So if you’re ready to get out there and ride somewhere new, we have a list for you.
 Here are 10 of the best places to go for a bike ride in Seattle.

 Did you really think we’d start this list with anything other than the Burke Gilman?
 If you’re unfamiliar with the trail, it’s a 27-mile multi-use recreational trail that runs from Ballard to Bothell.
 Just keep in mind that the trail can get quite busy and you’ll have to watch out for runners, skaters, and other bikers.
 But you’ll have 27 miles of trail to cruise and you really can’t beat that.

 Where: Burke Gilman Trail

 This is an easy pick for an easy bike ride.
 You can’t go wrong with the loop at Green Lake especially if you go early in the morning.
-Now keep in mind, because there is a walking trail you’ll have to keep your eyes peeled for people drifting into the wrong lane.
+Now keep in mind, that because there is a walking trail you’ll have to keep your eyes peeled for people drifting into the wrong lane.
 But this isn’t the place to be a speed demon anyway.